shakfu/objc-swift-python-extension/README.md

 ## Known issues

 Attempting to load the compiled module after copying it to `/tmp` may fail with a code signing error,

-This code currently only supports Python 2.7, as it was developed on macOS 10.14 where this is the system Python version.
-Adapting it to Python 3 should not be difficult.